 The following policies and procedures apply generally; consult the particular degree program for specific information.

-To be admitted to graduate study, an applicant must have received a baccalaureate degree or the equivalent from a regionally accredited college or university and show promise of ability to pursue advanced study and research in the appropriate program.
+To be admitted to graduate study, an applicant must have received a baccalaureate degree or the equivalent from a regionally accredited college or university and show promise of the ability to pursue advanced study and research in the appropriate program.

 - A completed application, available online at http://usm.maine.edu/graduateadmissions